 Generally, most international students and scholars who are on F, J, M, or Q visas are considered nonresidents for tax purposes.
 International students on J-1 and F-1 visas are automatically considered nonresident for their first five calendar years in the U.S., while scholars/researchers on J visas are automatically considered nonresidents for two out of the last six calendar years in the U.S.

-We have teamed up with Sprintax to provide you with an easy-to-use tax preparation software designed for nonresident students and scholars in the U.S.
+We have teamed up with Sprintax to provide you with an easy-to-use tax preparation software designed for filing federal taxes for nonresident students and scholars in the U.S. We provide this service free of charge to our international students.
+You are not required to use Sprintax — it is simply one method of preparing your taxes.

-We (and all other university staff) are not qualified or allowed to provide individual tax advice.
+We (and all other college staff) are not qualified or allowed to provide individual tax advice.

 However, if Sprintax determines that you are a resident alien for federal tax purposes, you won’t be able to continue using the software.